The Leading Independent

 Faculty

-The Simon Business School employs about 76 full-time MBA faculty members.
-They teach across 8 academic areas and concentrate their academic research in 25 fields of expertise.
-Its faculty is responsible for writing the most-cited business article of all time, The Theory of the Firm.
+The Simon Business School employs over 100 faculty members.
+They teach across 6 academic areas and concentrate their academic research in 10 fields of expertise.
+While Simon is an intentionally small top-ranked business schools, its faculty is responsible for writing the most-cited business academia article of all time, The Theory of the Firm.
 The school’s smaller class sizes allow professors and students to work one-on-one and develop strong long-term professional relationships.

 Curriculum

-The school’s academic year is broken into two semesters (Fall and Spring).
-Each individual semester is then broken down into two 7-week, mini-semesters, which gives our students a total of four 7-week terms in which they can take different classes.
-First-year full-time MBA students have an orientation and pre-Fall term that starts in July.
-Fall classes generally begin in late August and late October and end in mid-October and mid-December, respectively.
-Classes resume for the Spring in mid-January and mid-March and conclude in early March and early May, respectively.
-Classes take places Monday through Thursday and 68 credits are required for graduation.
+The school’s academic year is broken into quarters that last an average of 7 weeks.
+First-year full-time MBA students have an orientation and pre-Fall quarter that starts in late July.
+Fall-A Quarter classes generally begin in late August and end in late October, while Fall-B classes begin in late-October and end in mid-December, respectively.
+Classes resume for the Spring-A Quarter in mid-January and run through early March.
+Spring B begins in early March and ends in early May.
+Classes take places Monday through Friday and 68 credits are required for graduation.

-The full-time MBA program consists of 12 core classes (spanning finance, economics, marketing, management, communication, and analytics), two core electives, a client project, 15 electives, and an internship completed over 22 months.
-During that time, students may choose one of 10 specializations to develop their own particular expertise.
+The full-time MBA program consists of ten core classes (spanning finance, economics, marketing, management, communication, and analytics), a Communicating Business Decision sequence, a client project, a project elective, and two breadth electives.
+Any other remaining credits are fulfilled with other elective courses, completed over 22 months.
+During that time, students focus on one or several optional specializations and minors to develop their own particular expertise.
 In addition to the coursework, students have the opportunity to study abroad, build leadership skills for class projects and corporate cases, participate in more than 30 academic and social clubs, and complete internships over summer break.
-Overall, the curriculum aims to integrate analytical skills with real-world opportunities tailored to each student’s specialization.
+Overall, the curriculum aims to integrate analytical skills with real-world opportunities tailored to each student’s concentration.

 In addition, students can choose to pursue the STEM-designated MBA option, which shows recruiters that graduates arrive on the job with analytic tools and leadership skills that positively impact a company’s bottom line.
 In addition, the designation allows international students to work in the US for up to 36 months on a student visa, if hired in a STEM-eligible role.